- Life & Money

 Take the next step.

-As mentioned above, a REIT is a business that either directly owns and manages real estate, or else finances it.
+As mentioned above, a REIT is a business that either directly owns and manages real estate or finances it.
 REITs generate income either by collecting rent payments or by collecting interest payments on debt.

-In order to qualify as a REIT, a business must meet a number of requirements.
-The most important requirements for investors to understand include:
+To qualify as a REIT, a business must meet a number of requirements.
+The most important requirements to understand include these:

 - At least 90 percent of the company’s taxable income must be paid to shareholders each year in the form of dividends.